steven-solomon/soonernotfaster/content/posts/dont-repeat-yourself-is-misunderstood.md

 # ...
 ```

-Next we pass :random_item the pets data.
+Next we pass the pet data to :random_item.

 ```ruby
 def random_person